KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Steven liu
 Selfish reasons to have more kids

-Andy

-Jorge
-Isqtb

-Sarah entzminger
 -->

+I chatted with
-* Chatted with Python Security Developer-in-Residence Seth Larson about the outstanding Security Track and learned of the sprinting he would do on a Python Security Policy and Threat Model ([issue](https://github.com/python/devguide/issues/1803) and [draft PR](https://github.com/python/devguide/pull/1804))
+* Python Security Developer-in-Residence Seth Larson about the outstanding Security Track and learned of the sprinting he would do on a Python Security Policy and Threat Model ([issue](https://github.com/python/devguide/issues/1803) and [draft PR](https://github.com/python/devguide/pull/1804))
+* Jon Gould about the impact of AI on recruitment (see his lightning talk)
-* Chatted with Paul McGuire about what it was like to work on [Python in a Nutshell](https://learning.oreilly.com/library/view/python-in-a/9781098113544/) with Alex Martelli
+* Paul McGuire about what it was like to work on [Python in a Nutshell](https://learning.oreilly.com/library/view/python-in-a/9781098113544/) with [Alex Martelli](https://en.wikipedia.org/wiki/Alex_Martelli)
-* Met Greg Smith and obtained a Claude Code Voucher
-* Got a bear hug from Carol Willing and a request to catch up soon
-* Chatted with Will Vincent about building in public
+* Will Vincent about building in public
+* Andy Fundinger about the potential impact of AI on Financial Services
+* Jorge Gimeno about his testing experience, including a recommendation to check out [ISTQB](https://istqb.org/) standards
+* Mario Munoz about the structure of his talk [Create a Python Package: From Zero to Hero](https://us.pycon.org/2026/schedule/presentation/99/)
+* Sarah Entzminger about her career path into electrical engineering
-* Learned of Paul Everitt's [The Shift to Agentic Engineering talk](https://www.youtube.com/watch?v=n366hY4JZ9U&t=1s) at Andrew Ng's AI Dev 2026 Conference after their [Spec Driven Development with Coding Agents](https://www.deeplearning.ai/courses/spec-driven-development-with-coding-agents) collaboration
+* Paul Everitt about his [The Shift to Agentic Engineering](https://www.youtube.com/watch?v=n366hY4JZ9U&t=1s) talk at Andrew Ng's AI Dev 2026 Conference and their [Spec Driven Development with Coding Agents](https://www.deeplearning.ai/courses/spec-driven-development-with-coding-agents) collaboration

 🔝 <sub>[**back to top**](#table-of-contents)</sub>